strangerstudios/pmpro-woocommerce/readme.txt

 2. The "Set Membership Discount" field on the "Edit Membership Level" page (Memberships > Membership Levels > Edit).

 == Changelog ==
+= 1.3.1 =
+* BUG: Fixed issue where products with blank membership pricing were being marked as free for members.
+Use "0", "0.00", or "0,00" to mark something as free.
+Use blank ("") to have a product use the main price or sale price.
+* ENHANCEMENT: Made the wording of the member discount a bit more clear on the edit level page.

 = 1.3 =
 * FEATURE: Added a setting to the membership section of the edit product page with a checkbox to "mark the order as completed immediately after checkout to activate the associated membership".
 * BUG: Fixed bug when setting membership price to 0.